Doomfist: Description

 Among his advantages, his move combinations contribute to his high mobility, compared to other Overwatch playable characters.
 Doomfist can easily reach and neutralize enemies occupying high ground, such as snipers.
-He is most effective against low-mobility opponents, but susceptible to high-mobility opponents, such as Pharah, Soldier: 76, and Sombra.
-Among his disadvantages, Doomfist is dependent on his abilities to escape groups of enemies, leaving the player helpless when his abilities are unavailable (on cooldown or hacked by Sombra).
+He is most effective against low-mobility opponents, but susceptible to high-mobility opponents, and opponents with crowd control (stun) abilities. such as Pharah, Sombra, Roadhog, etc. Among his disadvantages, Doomfist is dependent on his abilities to escape groups of enemies, leaving the player helpless when his abilities are unavailable (on cooldown or hacked by Sombra).
 Doomfist's large "hitbox", or area for taking damage, disadvantages him to characters such as Reaper, Roadhog, and Ana's sleep dart.

 In professional games, he works best when flanking the enemy team and isolating single opponents out of position.
 At his release, he was expected to fit well in the "dive" team compositions popular in professional play, in which aggressive characters such as Genji and Winston harass the enemy at close range.
-He was also expected to counterbalance diving enemies by pulling them in, uppercutting them into the air, and removing them from the fight.
+He was also expected to counterbalance diving enemies through the stun generated from his empowered punch, and removing them from the fight.
 Doomfist was anticipated to perform well on most levels/maps, especially in those with close quarters.
 Stationary barrier characters (such as Reinhardt and Orisa), though popular in professional team compositions, cannot protect Doomfist, who instead benefits more from Zarya's barrier bubble ability.

 Some of the character's costume customization options ("skins") relate to his fictional cultural heritage, such as the orisha gods of the Yoruba religion and the African ceremonial mask tradition.
-Doomfist's other aesthetic customization options allude to the boxer Muhammad Ali, the combo sequences of fighting video games, and other pop culture references.
+Doomfist's other aesthetic customization options allude to the boxer Muhammad Ali, fighting video games, martial arts, pop culture references.

 In March 2022, Blizzard confirmed that Doomfist's role will be changed to a tank in Overwatch 2.
 Doomfist's Uppercut was eliminated, replaced by a Power Block ability that will let him absorb frontal damage for a short time.
 His other offensive abilities are weakened to a degree but he was given more health to reflect his tank status.
 Blizzard explained that rather than having to heavily refine Doomfist's offensive capabilities which had become overpowered, transitioning him to a tank still made him a threatening force that could break up defensive groups.
+In 2026, Doomfist was one of several characters included in the Blizzard-developed mobile game Overwatch Rush, now sporting a beard.